JasonMa1234/CourseScheduleProject/README.md

 - I want to check my daily arrangement to see when is the office hour start
 - I want to be notified when it is time to go to the office hour
 - I want to be able to check the lecture's classroom at the start of the term
+- As a user, I want to save the list of event in this week
+- As a user, I want to save the list of course in this week
+- As a user, I want to save this week's schedule